 Using GPC with Google's Android CLI

-- Store listings, screenshots, and metadata
+- Store listings, screenshots, and metadata sync

-- Vitals (crash rate, ANR, startup time)
+- Vitals monitoring (crash rate, ANR, startup time, LMK)

 - Reviews and reporting

-- Subscriptions, IAP, pricing
+- Subscriptions, IAP, pricing management

 - Pre-submission compliance scanning